-M&L Healthcare's First Medtech Investment Receives Fda Approval Following Successful Us Trials
+M&L Healthcare's First Medtech Investment Receives FDA Approval Following Successful US Trials

 Established in Germany in September 2012, the LimFlow System was supported by Paris-based accelerator fund, MD Start I. By November 2012, LimFlow embarked on its first animal study under then-acting CEO, Mr. Tim Lenihan, a partner in MD Start I.

-MD Start approached Dr Kum and together with CLTI expert Roberto Ferraresi, the team sought to develop a percutaneprocedure for Deep VenArterialization, leveraging their extensive clinical and engineering experience.
+MD Start approached Dr. Steven Kum and together with co-inventor Dr. Martin Rothman and CLTI expert Dr. Roberto Ferraresi, the team sought to develop a percutaneprocedure for Deep VenArterialization, leveraging their extensive clinical and engineering experience.

 Dr. Kum played a critical role in the development of the LimFlow technology and procedure, performing one of many cadaver studies in Singapore.
 In July 2014, he performed the first-in-human trial in Singapore with the purpose built Crossing Catheters and Valvulotome and subsequently completed a seven-patient pilot study with a 100% technical success rate.
 The results of the pilot study were promising with all primary safety endpoints met.
 6 of 7 patients had avoided major amputations at 6 months and their wounds healed by an average of 4 months.